xkeshav/canvas/README.md

 Simple kids learning web app which change the background image/color on the key pressed.

-for eg.
 all images are placed on `images/background` folder

-_bg.js_ has mapping of those images and keys
+_bg.json_ has mapping of those images and keys which fetched using mock API

-Note: all images are in _.jpg_ format only.

-#How it works
+# How it works

 user press any key